forgive to live forgiveness

 Proverbs 28:13 || Acts 3:19 || Hebrews 7:25 || Jeremiah 33:8 || Nehemiah 9:17 || 2 Chronicles 7:14 || Isaiah 43:25, 26: 1:18

-“A humble person, broken-hearted by true repentance, will know the love of God.
+“A broken-hearted person, humbled by true repentance, will see how much God loves him.
 He will understand the cost of Calvary.
 The sinner who is really sorry will confess.
 He will come to God as freely as a son comes to a loving father.”

 Click to download a PDF copy of this lesson